-- 1. ANTENNA: This antenna jack accepts 50 ohms coaxial cable with a PL-259 type plug. - 2.
+- 1. ANTENNA: This jack accepts 50 ohms coaxial cable with a PL-259 type plug. - 2.
 POWER: This accepts 13.8V DC power cable with built-in fuse.
 The power cord provided with the radio has a black and red wire.
 The black goes to negative and red goes to positive. - 3.
-F.C.: This connector is for the optional Galaxy FC 347 six digit frequency counter.
-All connections are made through this connector.
-No soldering is required. - 4.
 PA.
 SP.: This jack is for PA operation.
-Before operating, you must first connect a PA speaker (8 ohms, 4W) to this jack. - 5.
+Before operating, you must first connect a PA speaker (8 ohms, 4W) to this jack. - 4.
 EXT.
 SP: This jack accepts 4 to 8 ohms, 5 watts external speaker.
 When the external speaker is connected to this jack, the built-in speaker will be disabled.